aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/microsoft-silverlight/display-word-documents-in-silverlight/_index.md

 title: Display Word Documents in Silverlight – Aspose.Words for .NET
 articleTitle: Display Word Documents in Silverlight
 linktitle: Display Word Documents in Silverlight
-description: "Using Aspose.Words for .NET in a Microsoft Silverlight to display Word documents using C#."
+description: "Using Aspose.Words for .NET in a Microsoft Silverlight to display Word documents in C#."
 type: docs
 weight: 10
 url: /net/display-word-documents-in-silverlight/